Social Computing Lab

 Principal investigator: Shagun Jhaver

-PhD students: Yunhee Shim, Meilun Chen, Nayana Karusala, Maria Xu
+PhD students: Meilun Chen, Yunhee Shim

 Come work with us!

-I am looking to accept 1-2 doctoral students starting Fall 2024.
+I am looking to accept 1-2 doctoral students starting Fall 2025.
 If you are a prospective PhD student interested in working with me, please apply to the Rutgers SCI PhD program and mention me in your application materials.

 If you are a current PhD, Master’s, or undergraduate student at Rutgers interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.
 I use various methods in my research — interviews, surveys, online experiments, and large-scale data analyses.
 Please indicate your skills and experiences related to any of these methods.